Brian6330/Human_Smart_Cities/README.md

 ### Querying data
 - Appending `~` to the query, allows one to use the default error-tolerance of solr, which is 2 characters.

-### Troubleshooting

-### Deleting a collection
-- ./bin/solr delete -c collection_name then restart with bin/solr restart -p 8983
-- Alternatively, can be deleted in the web-interface.

 ### Dropped Docker-compose setup
 First install docker: <br/>
 Windows: Install Docker Desktop and start it